ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/style.md

 #### Doxygen documentation

-All functions and methods should contain documentation using Doxgyen.
+All functions and methods should contain documentation using Doxygen.

 ### Compiler settings